 The site is located near important migratory bird habitat at Towra Point and Taren Point.
+Wetland birds also inhabit the nearby mangroves.

 4.1 Background

 A significant numbers of birds are killed or injured due to impact with windows on buildings, particularly when buildings are situated within migratory flight paths.
 Birds hit windows for three reasons: